Team Memory

 Via MCP Tool

-Use the rlm_swarm_create MCP tool to create a group programmatically:
+Use the snipara_swarm_create MCP tool to create a shared agent workspace programmatically:

 name: "team-backend",